Alescev/ShodanEyes/README.md

 ## Disclaimer

 This is an independent project that uses the publicly available Shodan API.
 "Shodan" is a trademark of Shodan HQ LLC.
-This tool is maintained by the community and is not officially supported by Shodan.
+This tool is not officially supported by Shodan.

 ## Notes 📌
 > [!CAUTION]